potassco/benchmark-tool/docs/getting_started/gen/index.md

 btool gen ./runscripts/runscript-example.xml
 ```

+If the output directory, specified in the runscript, already exists, the program
+is interrupted.
+The `-u, --update` option can be used to disable this behaviour
+and overwrite existing files without removing other files.
+Use `-c, --clean` for
+a new clean output folder, all previous files will be removed.

 You can use the `-e, --exclude` option to exclude previously finished benchmarks
 in the start script, thus avoiding running them again.

-If the output directory, specified in the runscript, already exists, the program
-is interrupted.
-The `-f, --force` option can be used to disable this behaviour
-and overwrite existing files.
+This option implies
+`--update` so be careful with changes to the runscript.

 After generation, start your benchmarks by executing either the `start.sh` or
 `start.py` file found in the `machine` subfolder of the generated structure.